gusutabopb/aioinflux/docs/usage.rst

     'tags': {'host': 'server01', 'region': 'us-west'},
     'fields': {'value1': 0.64, 'value2': True, 'value3': 10}}

-Note on timestamps and timezones
+.. note:: Note on timestamps and timezones
-""""""""""""""""""""""""""""""""

    Working with timezones in computing tends to be quite messy.
    To avoid such problems, the `broadly agreed`_ upon idea is to store timestamps in UTC.
 This is how both InfluxDB and Pandas treat timestamps internally.

    Pandas and many other libraries also assume all input timestamps are in UTC unless otherwise explicitly noted.
 Aioinflux does the same and assumes any timezone-unaware ``datetime`` object or datetime-like strings is in UTC.
    Aioinflux does not raise any warnings when timezone-unaware input is passed and silently assumes it to be in UTC.

 .. _`broadly agreed`: http://lucumr.pocoo.org/2011/7/15/eppur-si-muove/